ziaukhan/colearning-agentic-ai-specs/08_chap7_spec/readme.md

 /sp.specify Write chapter 7 in Part 2 of the book.
-The title of the chapter will be "Bash Essentials for AI CLI Development".
+The title of the chapter will be "Bash Essentials for AI-Driven Development".

 This chapter will server as a minimal guide to get you productive with Bash and Coding Agents like Claude Code and Gemini CLI.